idelta777/LAM-Social-Network/README.md

 # LAM-Social-Network
 A simple Twitter-like social network

 Project for a class.
-Use case on how NOT to do things.
+A case study on how NOT to do things.
 Preserving for myself.